 Many large or seasonal projects are worked on during specially scheduled work days (about five per year).
 Members of the community volunteer to work all or part of a day.
 In addition to the job immediately at hand, members contribute child care, food preparation, and clean up.

-Like most cohousing communities, Pioneer Valley started out using a consensus model of governance.
+Like most cohousing communities, Cherry Hill started out using a consensus model of governance.
 In 2013, in hopes of streamlining our decision making process, we chose to try out a new form, called Dynamic Governance, also called Sociocracy.